bambooforest/salos/BivalTyp.md

     ## 6           1 Russian  Europe    russ1263         56        38            6
     ## # ℹ 4 more variables: X <fct>, Y <fct>, locus <fct>, valency_pattern <fct>

-Now that we have some idea about the langauges in our dataset, we can explore them a bit further.
+Now that we have some idea about the languages in our data set, we can explore them a bit further.

-# Work with one language
+## Work with one language

-Let’s look at some valency details for a langauge or two. `filter()` allows you to access only those data which fullfil the specified conditions (e.g. `==` means it has to exactly matching `"English"`)
+Let’s look at some valency details for a language or two. `filter()` allows you to access only those data which fulfill the specified conditions (e.g. `==` means it has to exactly matching `"English"`)

 ``` r